 We went to downtown Fernandina Beach to Timoti’s Seafood Shak.
 OH, MY!
 I had the best shrimp and fish tacos.

-The campsite did not have internet or good cell reception so I spent 2 or 3 mornings during the week trying to keep caught up with work.
+The campsite did not have internet or good cell reception, so I spent 2 or 3 mornings during the week at a Starbucks trying to keep caught up with work.

-I am happy to report that some of that work included the final touches on my eBook!
-Melinda Martin is doing an amazing job designing the eBook for me.
-It should be available to purchase on Amazon in the next few weeks or so.
+I am happy to report that some of that work included the final touches on my book!
+Melinda Martin is doing a fantastic job designing the book for me.
+It should be available to purchase on Amazon in the next few weeks or so (update it is now for sale in both paperback and Kindle format.)
 I can’t believe it is finally this close to being done.